puppetlabs/cisco_ios/README.md

   }
 ```

-(Note that enable_password key must be supplied even if the user has enable mode privilege, enter any value here)
+Note that the `enable_password` key must be supplied — even if the user has the enable mode privilege.
+Enter any value here.

-Create or edit `/etc/puppetlabs/puppet/device.conf` with a target name, type of cisco_ios and file URL of where the credentials file lives eg.
+Create or edit the `/etc/puppetlabs/puppet/device.conf` file with a target name, the type of cisco_ios, and the file URL of where the credentials file lives, for example:

 ```INI
 [target]